Die Wissenschaft hinter Edibles – was Studien sagen

 October 21, 2025Till Kasch

-What happens in the body when you eat edibles?
-Max Buechse summarizes current studies on their effects, bioavailability, and medical benefits.
+What happens in your body when you eat edibles?
+Here you'll find the most important information about their effects, bioavailability, and medical benefits – summarized in an easy-to-understand way.

 Introduction: When research meets intoxication

 Cannabis edibles are no longer a niche topic.
-Many know they have a strong effect , but few know why .
-In recent years, oral THC intake has been thoroughly investigated scientifically – from bioavailability and metabolism to psychological effects.
-Here you'll learn what the research really reveals .
+Many know that they have a strong effect , but few know why .
+In recent years, oral THC intake has been studied more closely scientifically – from bioavailability and metabolism to psychological effects.
+Here you'll learn what research really knows .

 1. How the body processes edibles

-When ingested, THC passes through the digestive tract into the liver, where the enzyme CYP2C9 converts it to 11-hydroxy-THC – a substance that studies show is 2 to 3 times more psychoactive than inhaled THC.
+When ingested, THC passes through the digestive tract into the liver, where the enzyme CYP2C9 converts it to 11-hydroxy-THC – a substance that studies describe as being significantly more psychoactive than inhaled THC.

 • Ohlsson et al. (1980): 11-Hydroxy-THC crosses the blood-brain barrier faster and has a significantly stronger effect.